Doctor’s Orders

 Mrs Doughty nodded, jotting notes.
 “A classic onset pattern.”

-Patsy stared as the woman produced a single brown leather slipper from the case.
-It looked seasoned.
-Experienced.
-Ominously flexible, and clearly no stranger to vigorous application.
+Patsy stared as the woman produced a single brown leather slipper from her case.
+It looked seasoned, frayed at the edges and ominously supple.
+Clearly it was no stranger to vigorous application, well acquainted with many an upturned posterior.

 “It's a standard model,” Mrs Doughty explained.
 “Good weight.
-No bruising unless you give it a little too much enthusiasm.”
+Not too much bruising, unless you give it some real enthusiasm.”

 Patsy winced at the thought of it.

-“Over the lap again, dear,” said Aunt Honoria, patting her knee.
+“Over my lap again dear,” said Aunt Honoria, patting her knee.
+The gesture was gentle, but the implication was not.

 Patsy hesitated.
 “I don't suppose I could request a second opinion?”

 With theatrical reluctance, Patsy resumed the position.
-There was a momentary cool draught as she felt her nightdress being folded back to expose all of her bottom, and what remained of her dignity.
+There was a momentary cool draught as she felt her nightdress being folded back to expose all of her bottom, and what little remained of her dignity.
+The fabric rustled like a final whisper of modesty, before being tucked tormentingly out of reach.

 Thwack.

 Patsy jolted.
-Compared to her Aunt's hand, the slipper had far less philosophy and rather more conviction.
+Compared to her Aunt's hand, the slipper had far less philosophy and far more conviction.

 Mrs Doughty watched closely.
 “Good follow-through.
-Excellent distribution.
+Excellent distribution and coverage.
 Keep a steady rhythm.”

 Thwack.